huggingface/tokenizers/REQUIRED_FOR_V1.md

 **Also gone, and not just the bindings:** the umbrella crate's *own* test and bench suites.
 Every one of them authors a tokenizer in process — `Tokenizer::new(BPE::default())`, `with_pre_tokenizer`, `add_tokens`, `save`, the trainers — so none of them can be repointed at a read-only pipeline.
-That is all 9 benches (`tokenizers/benches/*`, 1,337 lines) and all 8 test files (`tokenizers/tests/*`, 1,464 lines, **33 passing tests**: `added_tokens` 5, `documentation` 6, `offsets` 5, `serialization` 11, `stream` 2, `training` 2, `unigram` 2, `from_pretrained` 0).
+That was all 9 benches (`tokenizers/benches/*`, 1,337 lines) and all 8 test files (`tokenizers/tests/*`, 1,464 lines, **33 passing tests**: `added_tokens` 5, `documentation` 6, `offsets` 5, `serialization` 11, `stream` 2, `training` 2, `unigram` 2, `from_pretrained` 0).

-They are **not deleted**.
-The umbrella package carries `autotests = false` / `autobenches = false`, so cargo does not discover them and `cargo build --workspace --all-targets` stays green while the source stays in the tree — the same treatment `tk-train` gets below.
-Between them they are the written specification for the builder this section asks for, so they should be brought back *as the acceptance test* for it rather than rewritten from scratch.
+Both are now **out of the tree**: `tokenizers/tests/` went with the strip itself, and `tokenizers/benches/` with the bench sweep.
+The umbrella package still carries `autotests = false` / `autobenches = false`, which is why `cargo build --workspace --all-targets` stayed green in between.

+For the **tests** that is a debt this section owes: they are the written specification for the builder it asks for, so recover them from git history and bring them back *as the acceptance test* for it rather than rewriting from scratch.
 Nothing else in the workspace covers `with_padding`/`with_truncation` behaviour, `save` round-trips, or `decode_stream` over an authored tokenizer, so until they run again those are untested.

+For the **benches** it is not: they are not coming back in this shape.
+The cross-engine benchmarks live in [tokbench](https://github.com/huggingface/tokbench), and what stays in-tree is two criterion files against the pipeline (`tk-serialize/benches/{encode,decode}.rs`) — the only crate that can build a `PipelineTokenizer`.
+Nothing about them waits on the builder.

 ## 2. Trainers